ericala9/the-drawer/README.md

 # 🗄️ the-drawer

-> a cozy space for the in-between things 🌿
+**A little space for unique things still finding their place**

----

 ### Welcome
 Welcome to **the-drawer** — my little digital drawer for all the things that don’t quite fit anywhere else.
-Here live snippets, notes, references, and thoughts still deciding what they want to become.
+Here live snippets, notes, references, documentation and thoughts still deciding what they want to become.

 Some drawers are tidy.
 Mine?
 It’s *creatively organized*. 💫